-The Connolly Complex is an approximately 175,000 square-foot recreation facility that provides the Seattle University community with a space for exercise and recreation.
+The Redhawk Complex is an approximately 175,000 square-foot recreation facility that provides the Seattle University community with a space for exercise and recreation.
 It is also home to the William Eisminger Fitness, which opened in the fall of 2011.
 The Fitness Center featuers include:

 - More than 7,500 square-feet of fitness and cardio space featuring Sirius satellite radio, cardio-theater and more than 140 pieces of equipment